 Below is a list of resources that we feel can be helpful to families starting out on their Rhabdo ‘Journey’ as well as those who have or are currently going through it.
 The Journey is not an easy one, and the various resources on this page could assist in some important areas.

 This page is always a work in progress.
 If you are aware of any additional resource that you feel should be listed here, please let me know.

 The Latest on Rhabdo Research

-- Alveolar rhabdomyosarcoma in the skin of the abdominal wall in an elderly patient: A case report
+- Oral rhabdomyosarcoma in an adult male: A rare case report

 The Latest on Rhabdo Clinical Trials